 Next, head to the Brave Writer podcast and work your way through the episodes.
 The Brave Writer Youtube channel is equally helpful – sometimes more so.
 Hearing Julie discuss every aspect of the Brave Writer lifestyle, along with sharing her thoughts on homeschooling in general, will give you a better grasp on how to start using Brave Writer.

 Even if you don’t end up using Brave Writer, Julie Bogart is the one of the most encouraging veteran homeschool moms I’ve come across so far.
 Having successfully graduated five kids, she offers a wealth of FREE wisdom and encouragement for your homeschool journey through the podcast and Youtube Channel.

 Don’t miss it!

-(If you want even more encouragement, a Gracious Space is the perfect way to start your homeschool day.)
+(If you want even more encouragement, a Gracious Space – you can get the first five days free HERE – is the perfect way to start your homeschool day.)

 If you buy nothing else, the Writer’s Jungle is a must if you want to use Brave Writer for the long run, and to get the overall road map and philosophy for helping your child become a good writer.
 It’s the Brave Writer bread and butter, so to speak.